Enrico204/hylafax-webui/README.md

 # hylafax-webui
 A simple web interface to hylafax

 This project still in alpha-state.
-Italian language only (NO English), for now.